 1. Fill in your details

-This is really simple but can be time consuming.
-Put as much details on your profile as you can, including work experience, education, relevant associations, hobbies etc. HR people and recruiters use LinkedIn for candidate searching and they do it by key words.
-Make sure you put buzz words and lots of industry jargon on there.
-The location is very important as well, as recruiters look for potential candidates close to the client’s site first.
+This is really simple but can be time-consuming.
+Put as many details on your profile as you can, including work experience, education, relevant associations, hobbies, etc. HR people and recruiters use LinkedIn for candidate searching, and they do it by keywords.
+Make sure you put buzzwords and lots of industry jargon on there.
+The location is also very important, as recruiters look for potential candidates close to the client’s site first.

 2. Upload a photo

-Stick a mug shot on there, put a face to a name.
-Everyone has at least one good photo of themselves, make sure it goes up.
+Stick a mug shot on there, and put a face to a name.
+Everyone has at least one good photo of themselves; make sure it goes up.
 If you really don’t have one, put your company logo or something else up to make it personalized.